bluetuith-org/haraltd/README.md

 Also, Windows Security (i.e. Antimalware Service Executable) may try to scan the application while it is being launched, which will delay and increase the startup time.

-# Download and Installation
+### Download and Installation
 All downloads can be found within the 'Releases' page of the repository.

 - Download the binary that matches your CPU architecture to a known path.
-- Open CMD or Powershell, and run the binary.
+- Open CMD or Powershell, and run the binary (or alternatively, double-click on the executable to launch the daemon).

 # Documentation
 This documentation is mostly a quick-start guide.
 Detailed documentation will come later.